Student Clubs, Activities, and Honor Societies

 DeVry Pomona has a strong program of co-curricular (outside of the classroom) activities that offer students a chance to expand their educational experiences into one that reaches "beyond the classroom" setting.
 By combining theoretical lessons learned in the classroom with direct experiences from the co-curricular activities, students can enhance their sense of identity and gain the skills that will enable them to move in and deal with an increasingly complex world.
 Information about student clubs and organizations can be found in Student Central.

-The Welcome BBQ, which is held the second week of each trimester, is a great way to introduce yourself to existing clubs on campus.
+The Welcome BBQ, which is held around the second week of the Summer Session, is a great way to introduce yourself to existing clubs on campus.
 Existing clubs are involved with academics, sports, and social issues.
 If you would like to start a club or student organization, please see Student Services and we will gladly help you plan what is needed to start an organization on campus.
 Additionally, clubs are invited to submit a home page to DeVry Pomona Student Services for inclusion into the DeVry Pomona page.

 Associated Student Body (ASB)